PRI vs. SIP Trunking: What's the Difference and Which is Best?

 Is PRI vs. SIP Trunking Best for My Business?

-PRI and SIP Trunking are competing approaches to phone technology which carry distinct advantages and disadvantages.
+PRI and SIP Trunking are competing approaches to phone technology that carry distinct advantages and disadvantages.

 For many organizations, SIP trunking to support VoIP telephony or UCaaS is the smarter choice and enables access to the benefits of significant cost savings, improved collaboration tools, and better reliability.